Sonic Generations (PlayStation 3, Xbox 360, Windows)

 There are Friction/Acceleration/Velocity-related settings for ice surfaces, but since there are no ice-themed levels in Generations, these settings are unused.

-If set to true, Modern Sonic can no longer perform the Air Dash, and Homing Attack is performed by pressing X like in Sonic Unleashed.
+If set to true, Modern Sonic can only perform the Air Dash by pressing X with an empty Boost gauge, and Homing Attack is performed by pressing X like in Sonic Unleashed.
 For Classic Sonic, he can use the Air Dash by pressing A, but he still needs the Homing Attack skill (unlocked by collecting all Red Rings from Planet Wisp Act 1) to actually home into the enemies.
 He also becomes unable to activate the double-jump ability of elemental shields.

 <Debug> <Category> <Damage> <Param> <DebugNoDamage>false</DebugNoDamage> <DebugNoDead>false</DebugNoDead> <DebugNoDeadDrowning>false</DebugNoDeadDrowning> <DebugNoDrowningImmediately>false</DebugNoDrowningImmediately> <DebugNoFallDead>false</DebugNoFallDead> </Param> </Damage> <Skill> <Param> <DebugSkillCancelEnabled>false</DebugSkillCancelEnabled> <DebugSkillSpikeEndless>false</DebugSkillSpikeEndless> <DebugSkillSuperSonic>false</DebugSkillSuperSonic> </Param> </Skill> </Category> </Debug>